homercloud/miniproject2/README.md

 # miniproject2
-Manage user data with CRUD functions
+Manage user data with a basic login system

 INSTRUCTIONS
 1 - Import the file "usuarios.csv" into your MySQL database.